Politics, Policy and Societal Development

 Program and courses

-Become an expert in sustainable development within an international context by addressing global societal challenges, such as poverty, migration, climate change, or humanitarian interventions after a natural disaster.
+Become an expert in sustainable development within an international context by addressing global societal challenges, such as poverty and inequality, migration, climate change, or humanitarian interventions after a natural disaster.
+You examine and discuss how organizations may address sustainable development goals by designing sustainable business models and leveraging digital platforms. and the difficulties and shortcomings these interventions may entail.
 The core theme is sustainable development with a focus on social and economic motives.
+You adress societal issues at the macro- and micro-level from a sociological perspective.

 - A different perspective on sustainable development: the Politics, Policy and Societal Development track address global societal issues from a societal, policy and political perspective.

-- Learn how to run projects and compose teams of experts that work on such 'wicked problems'.
+- Learn how to run projects and compose teams of experts.

 - Community-building activities throughout the program will ensure cohesion in the programs cohort.
 Become part of an innovative program which brings together academics and students from all over the world in a small-scale and interactive learning environment.